Missundaztood: Background

 Pink released Can't Take Me Home, her debut studio album, in April 2000 on LaFace Records.
 The album is an R&B and dance-pop record with hip-hop influences.
 Produced by L.A.
 Reid and Babyface, it was a commercial success and sold over three million copies worldwide.
-Can't Take Me Home had a mixed critical reception, however, with many critics saying that its sound was too similar to that of American girl groups Destiny's Child and TLC.
+Can't Take Me Home had a mixed critical reception, however, with many critics saying it sounded too similar to American girl groups Destiny's Child and TLC.
 Despite Can't Take Me Home's success, Pink felt dissatisfied and constrained by her lack of creative control and being marketed to a teen audience as an R&B singer.
 Her father, Jim Moore, said in an October 2000 MTV News interview that Pink expressed interest in experimenting and showcasing her versatility on her forthcoming album.
 She sought to create an album reflective of the musical influences with which she grew up, resembling the music of Annie Lennox and Method Man.

 Writing and recording

 Sessions with Linda Perry

-Pink stumbled upon the phone book of her makeup artist, Billy Brasfield, during a spring 2001 photo shoot for Teen.
+Pink stumbled upon the phone book of her makeup artist, Billy Brasfield, during a 2001 photo shoot for Teen.
 She discovered the number of Linda Perry, lead singer of the former American alternative rock band 4 Non Blondes.
 Pink cited Bigger, Better, Faster, More!
 (1992) as one of her favorite albums when she was growing up, and called Perry her "childhood idol".
 She noted Perry's number and called her, leaving a 10-minute message on her answering machine.
 According to Pink, the message was about "how much I loved [Perry] and how she owes me because I got arrested singing her music out of my window at 3:30 in the morning, and how I'm gonna stalk her if she doesn't return my call".

 A few minutes later, Perry called Pink back and invited her to her house in Los Angeles.
 When Pink suggested writing a song with her, however, Perry was initially reluctant.
 In an interview with the San Francisco Chronicle, Perry said: "I told [Pink] 'I'm not hip [sic] at all.
 I make low-fi, garage-sounding classic rock records'" Pink responded, "I know — that's what I want".
 Afterward, Pink met Perry.
 Missundaztood's recording sessions began in Perry's home studio, with Perry at the piano asking Pink to express her feelings in a melody.
 Pink felt "petrified" and confused at first, since she was accustomed to a different creative process.
 As Perry began to play chords over a rough instrumental, Pink picked up a microphone and started to ad-lib.
 In about five minutes, they wrote and recorded "Eventually".
 Its lyrics were improvised, and Pink's vocals were recorded in one take.
 Perry described the song's creation as emotional, helping Pink to feel comfortable and understood during the recording process.